DOS Command Reference

 Command Syntax What it does

-SET SET [/P] [/C] [var[=value]] Show, set, or clear environment variables. /P reads the value from the user.
-SET var with no value removes it.
+SET SET [/P] [/C] [var[=value]] Show, set, or clear an environment variable. /P reads the value from the user.
+SET var with no value removes the variable.

 PATH PATH [dir[;...]]
 Show or set the program search path.

-ALIAS ALIAS [name[=]string] Show, set, or remove command aliases.
+ALIAS ALIAS [name[=]string] Show, set, or remove a command alias.

-DATE DATE [/D] [date] Show or set the date. /D skips the interactive prompt.
+DATE DATE [/D] [date] Show or set the date. /D does not ask for a value.

-TIME TIME [/T] [time] Show or set the time. /T skips the prompt.
+TIME TIME [/T] [time] Show or set the time. /T does not ask for a value.

 CHCP CHCP [nnn] Show or set the active code page.